CBD has changed the way we see cannabis

 CBD has Changed the Way We See Cannabis

-The acceptance of CBD onto the high street soon led to its appearance in other stores, chemists and even doctors' surgeries.
+The acceptance of CBD onto the high street soon led to its appearance in other stores, chemists' stores and even doctors' surgeries.
 Seeing the seven-pointed leaf proudly displayed in such wholesome environments began to offer an alternative to some of the negative associations.

 CBD vs cannabis

 The plant that we know as cannabis grows flowers which contain natural psychoactive chemicals and are often used for the high they can produce.
-This high comes from a natural chemical found in most parts of the plant called tetrahydrocannabinol (THC).
-THC and cannabidiol (CBD) are both cannabinoids found in all varieties of cannabis.
+This high comes from a natural chemical found in the plant called tetrahydrocannabinol (THC).
+THC and Cannabidiol (CBD) are both cannabinoids found in all varieties of cannabis.

 Part 1: The 20th Century